nestauk/nesta_ds_utils/CONTRIBUTING.md

 - General enough that it can be used across projects
 - Does not exist in an existing python package

-If the feature is approved, open a new Issue in the 'nesta_ds_utils' repository.
+If the feature is approved, open a new Feature Request in the 'nesta_ds_utils' repository.
 Include:

 - A description of the feature
 - A link to an example of the function in an existing project.
 If an example does not exist, include a detailed description of the